launchdarkly/LaunchDarkly-Docs/README.md

 ## The LaunchDarkly docs service level agreement

-All PRs to the `LaunchDarkly-Docs` repo will be addressed within 5 business days, often sooner.
-'Addressed' does not necessarily mean 'merged' or 'accepted;' it means that a member of the LaunchDarkly docs team will acknowledge your PR within that timeframe.
+All PRs to the `LaunchDarkly-Docs` repo will be addressed within five business days, often sooner.
+"Addressed" does not necessarily mean "merged" or "accepted."
+It means that a member of the LaunchDarkly docs team will acknowledge your PR within that timeframe.

-In practical terms, we will likely merge your PR within 5 business days of submission.
+In practical terms, we will likely merge your PR within five business days of submission.

 ### Planning your docs contribution